alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 $CTA

-Also check the import rules of the country you’re exporting to.
+check the import rules of the country you’re exporting to.
 Talk to your importer or [read the appropriate country guide](https://www.gov.uk/government/collections/exporting-country-guides), which includes contact details for local advice.

 $CTA